-Students should make an appointment with a counselor in the College Counseling Center to begin their planning early to ensure completion of general education courses to comply with graduation requirements.
+Students should make an appointment with a counselor in the College Counseling Center to begin their planning early to ensure completion of general education courses to comply with graduation requirements regardless of what degrees you hold.
 Many General Education (GE) courses are included in the recommended sequence for an Associate in Science in Occupational Therapy Assistant.
 Prerequisite courses also fulfill a portion of the GE requirements for the A.S. degree.
 Courses must be completed with a "C" grade or better.
 It is recommended that students complete the majority of their General Education requirements prior to acceptance in the rigorous OTA Program.